kanasimi/CeJS/README.md

 鑒於更新頻繁，有些功能可能最新版本才具備；建議直接到 GitHub 下載最新版本壓縮檔，解開後配置。

 Since the frequent updates of the code, some features may work at the latest version only; it's recommended download the latest version at GitHub, and then configure.
+See [_CeL.updater.node.js](https://github.com/kanasimi/CeJS/tree/master/_for%20include/_CeL.updater.node.js) for automatic updating.

 #### To setup the loader as a split file:
-1. Copy the loader file, [_CeL.loader.nodejs.js](https://github.com/kanasimi/CeJS/tree/master/_for%20include/_CeL.loader.nodejs.js) to the target directory (e.g., the same as the script file) and set to read-only.
+1. Copy the loader file, [_CeL.loader.nodejs.js](https://github.com/kanasimi/CeJS/tree/master/_for%20include/_CeL.loader.nodejs.js) to the target directory (e.g., the same as the script file).
+2. Set <code>_CeL.loader.nodejs.js</code> read-only.
+This part is not nessasarally, just in case we modify the script accidentally.
-2. Create the CeL_path_file, [_CeL.path.txt](https://github.com/kanasimi/CeJS/blob/master/_for%20include/_CeL.path.sample.txt) in the same directory.
+3. Create the CeL_path_file, [_CeL.path.txt](https://github.com/kanasimi/CeJS/blob/master/_for%20include/_CeL.path.sample.txt) in the same directory.
-3. Set the path list to search the library base: Write to the CeL_path_file (<code>_CeL.path.txt</code>), one path per line.
+4. Set the path list to search the library base: Write to the CeL_path_file (<code>_CeL.path.txt</code>), one path per line.
-4. to use in a script file:
+5. to use in a script file:
 ``` JavaScript
 //global.use_cejs_mudule = true;
 require('./_CeL.loader.nodejs.js');